 Information on Burning

-To obtain a Burn Permit from the Milton Fire Warden please complete the Burn Permit Application located in the Form Center.
+To obtain a Burn Permit from the Milton Fire Warden please complete a Burn Permit Form.

 - Don't Burn Vermont

 - Don't Burn Vermont - Burning Household Trash is Illegal in Vermont (PDF)